FGieb/WeatherBot/README.md

 ### Scraping
 - HTML scraping of YR.no, Meteoblue, Météo France, and Météo Belgique using BeautifulSoup
-- Rate-limiting and errors are gracefully handled
+- Rate-limiting and errors are handled

 ### Output Storage
 - All outputs saved to `docs/` folder